cdimascio/openapi-spring-webflux-validator/README.md

 }'
 ```

-`swagger-functional-webflux` automatically validates the request against a Swagger spect and returns:
+`openapi-spring-webflux-validator` automatically validates the request against a Swagger spect and returns:

 ```json
 {